 - the DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support - online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies - the DSL has lead authority for safeguarding, including online safety and understanding the filtering and monitoring systems and processes in place - the school has effective procedures to manage any safeguarding concerns (no matter how small) that arise.
-This includes those related to child welfare concerns, low level concerns and allegations made against staff - that this policy reflects those children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised - where another body is providing services or activities on the school site (regardless of whether or not the children who attend these services/activities are children on the school roll): - seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place and inspect them if needed - make sure there are arrangements for the body to liaise with the school about safeguarding arrangements, where appropriate. - make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply. - the Chair of Governors will act as the 'case manager' in the event that an allegation is made against the Headteacher. where appropriate (see Section 11 Managing Concerns and Allegations) - all governors receive appropriate safeguarding training, including at induction.
+This includes those related to child welfare concerns, low level concerns and allegations made against staff - that this policy reflects those children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised

+- where another body is providing services or activities on the school site (regardless of whether or not the children who attend these services/activities are children on the school roll): - seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place and inspect them if needed - make sure there are arrangements for the body to liaise with the school about safeguarding arrangements, where appropriate. - make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply.
+LSC are the organisation that use our premises for after-school provision.
+We work closely with them to ensure that their safeguarding procedures are robust and in-line with all statutory requirements.
+Further information about LSC's provision at St. Jude's can be found on our school website.
+This includes a fully copy of their most recent Ofsted inspection of their provision at St. Jude's. - the Chair of Governors will act as the 'case manager' in the event that an allegation is made against the Headteacher, where appropriate (see Section 11 Managing Concerns and Allegations) - all governors receive appropriate safeguarding training, including at induction.
 This training should equip governors with the knowledge and skills to understand their safeguarding responsibilities and contribute to a safe school environment as outlined in Keeping Children Safe in Education 2024.
-Organisations like the [National Governance Association](#) and The Key for School Governors offer resources and training to support governors in this area
+Organisations like the [National Governance Association](#) and The Key for School Governors offer resources and training to support governors in this area.

-Role and Responsibilities of the Headteacher
+Role and Responsibilities of the Headteacher/Principal

-The Headteacher will:
+The Headteacher/Principal will: